Nachobear/KelseyRobertsIT2351_SQL/Assignment8/readme.md

 How would this code change to grant column privileges to the customer first_name, last_name and email_address?

-To grant column privileges to the customer first_name, last_name, and email_address, the lines 'ON guitar.**'
+To grant column privileges to the customer first_name, last_name, and email_address the following code could be used:

+GRANT SELECT, INSERT, UPDATE, DELETE (first_name, last_name, email_address)
+ON guitar.customers
+TO guitar_user@localhost;

+This could be done in order to prevent the user from modifying the database structure.